Phil Rosenblatt, Boston

 Rabbi Greg Litcofsky, New Jersey

-Rabbi Litcofsky, a Seminary Leadership Project alumnus ’06, is a rabbi at Congregation Temple Shir Tikva in Wayland, MA.
+Rabbi Litcofsky, a Seminary Leadership Project alumnus ’06, is a rabbi at Congregation Temple Shir Tikva in Wayland, Massachusetts.
 While at Shir Tikva, Rabbi Litcofsky has applied the organizing skills he learned through the Seminary Leadership Project by building a thriving community of families with young children, deepening his congregation’s commitment to grassroots interfaith social action through participation in MICAH (Metropolitan Interfaith Congregations Acting for Hope), as well as building an innovative Shabbat morning service for religious school families.
-Starting in July he will assume the position of Senior Rabbi at Tempel Emanu-El of West Essex in Livingston, NJ.
+Starting in July he will assume the position of Senior Rabbi at Tempel Emanu-El of West Essex in Livingston, New Jersey.

-David Schwartz, Providence
+David Schwartz, Boston

 Terry Yoffie, Boston